hpc-dave/pnm-mctools/README.md

 - ApplyBC: Adapts the Jacobian or Defect according to the defined boundary conditions, if necessary
 - NumericalDifferentiation: Returns a $`N_p`$x$`N_p`$ sparse matrix based on numerical differentiation of a provided defect

+This whole toolset assumes that you want to assemble a Jacobian for solving your system.
+For linear models, the Jacobian and the regular discretized matrices are identical, so you can perform point-iterations.
+However, in the case that you don't want to assemble Jacobians, make sure that your computations are still correct!

 Every function takes the optional arguments `include` or `exclude`, which allow us to optimize the matrix and explicitly control, for wich components the matrices are computed.
 As an example:
 ```python
 # assume component 0 is transported between pores while component 1 is just accumulating, so there should be transport whatsoever